Water level of a river rose over the tops of its banks, into the surrounding fields

 News

-For alerts currently in effect for Missouri, visit the National Weather Service's Watches, Warnings or Advisories for Missouri webpage.
+For watches, warnings and advisories currently in effect for Missouri, visit the National Weather Service's State of Missouri Weather Dashboard.
 For current travel conditions, visit the Missouri Department of Transportation's Traveler Info Map.
+For current flood inundation and drought extent maps, download the department's Flood and Drought Monitoring Application.

 Note: When rivers or streams are at moderate or major flood levels, boating in these conditions has greater risks and dangers than during normal conditions.
 For the safety of boaters and to prevent impacts to local infrastructure, boating in these conditions is not recommended.
 When counties, towns and communities are actively conducting flood fighting activities, recreational boating in areas of active flood fights can adversely impact these efforts.